Laura Miller LCPC virtual mental health therapist specializing in OCD and anxiety

 From the outside, their lives often look successful.

-But internally, they may be struggling with anxiety, intrusive thoughts, relentless self-doubt, or the quiet exhaustion that comes from carrying too much for too long.
+But internally, they may be struggling with anxiety, intrusive thoughts, relentless self-doubt, or the exhaustion that comes from carrying too much for too long.

 If that sounds familiar, you’re not alone.

-My approach is structured, practical, and focused on meaningful change — not endless years of therapy.
+My approach is structured, practical, and focused on meaningful change—not endless years of therapy.

 A Little About Me